 Things may not work out just currently for this to happen.
 But Brainstorm – all the ideas on paper that you may be able to do in your career, your home, your life.
 Brainstorm also with ways that you could do any of those.
 Don’t discount too many on that list.
 They are helpful if you then discuss them with someone you have confidence in.

 - Look at what income you need

 If you are on “Struggle Street” this can be an issue.
 But don’t think you don’t have resources and freedom.
 Do you know there are even (if you want an extreme) people who live without money??
 I don’t mean that has to be your thing but don’t think you “need” something without assessment.
 If your needs changed (and you do have some control) in some way – your life too can change.

 We can’t help being educated in all different ways with all the resources available to us.
 People, the outside world, books, practical experience, the internet, our work, Scripture.
 Keep this uppermost in your mind.

 - Have Faith

-Whatever you see that you have Trust in – take stock of this.
-Mine is the Love of God who looks down at our struggles and issues and wants us to follow Him and His ways.
+Whatever you see that you have Trust and take stock Trust in the Love of God who looks down at our struggles and issues and wants us to follow Him and His ways.
 They are wise ways and will make us successful in a different realm than what I may envisage.

 Here I have mentioned the changes that make a difference to You.
 Changing You is all that can be done in the area of change.
 Be kind to yourself.
 Your influence of a changed you – has an affect on others.